thewolff/docs/dev/api/stream.md

 # Stream API

-Provides approved status entities from a stream sorted from most recently approved to least recently approved (essentially reverse chronological order).
+Provides approved status entities from a stream sorted from most recently approved to least recently approved (in most cases, this is reverse chronological order).

 ## Resource URL